Released December 11, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Arkansas remained unchanged at 58.4 percent in August.
+The labor force participation rate in Arkansas rose to 58.5 percent in September from 58.4 percent in the prior month.

 Arkansas ranks 43rd in the nation.